 Carlos started his career with quality control and automation engineering roles at Toyota and General Electric, and has work experience in Japan, Austria, Mexico and the UK.
 In 2015, he was seconded at Japan Science and Technology Agency (JST) and was a visiting researcher at the Graduate School of Public Policy, University of Tokyo.
 Carlos holds a PhD in industrial and innovation policy from the University of Cambridge.

-He is a member of Downing College and Darwin College.
+He is a member of Downing College and Churchill College.

 Recent media articles